jansenm/ansible-jenkins-roles/README.rst

    * users (for hudson_private authentication strategy aka "Jenkins' own user database")
    * permissions (for hudson authorization strategies project_matrix and global_matrix)

 #.
-Install a bootstrap job that clones a git repository and executes all `bootstrap/*.job` scripts with the `job-dsl` plugin.
+Create a bootstrap job that checks out from vcs and executes all `bootstrap/*.job` scripts with the `job-dsl plugin`_.

 DOCUMENTATION
 -------------